elpozewaunig/8A-ThingsToDo/README.md

 Example: ``M | 1 | First assignment | https://www.example.org | 01.01.1994``

 The ID must be a unique number or string and once it is set, it may not be changed, as it is used for storing progress.
+You can write a ``#`` symbol instead of a date.
+If you have created a ``subjects.txt`` file as described below, the next lesson after school start will be calculated as the deadline.

 ### Users
 Within the ``data`` folder, create a folder called ``users``.
 Create files named like the user (without a file extension).
 Enter the subjects for this user, separated by a comma.
 You can optionally also enter groups in square brackets.